 1. Start with available 401(k) plans or equivalents

-If you work for a dental practice that offers its employees a 401(k) plan, this is usually where you should begin your retirement savings.
+If you work for a dental practice that offers its employees a 401(k) plan, you would typically begin your retirement savings there.
+A 401(k) plan is a defined contribution plan offered by your employer.

-A 401(k) doesn’t have hard-and-fast income limits, whereas individual retirement accounts (IRAs) do.
-According to the IRS, with a 401(k) you can contribute up to $19,000 of salary deferrals no matter your income level.
-Even if you make more than the maximum annual compensation ($280,000), that only affects the portion of your salary deferrals that are eligible for an employer match.
+It’s a type of qualified retirement plan that doesn’t have hard-and-fast income limits, whereas individual retirement accounts (IRAs) do.
+According to the IRS, you can contribute up to $20,500 in 2022 of salary deferrals no matter your income level with a 401(k).
+Even if you make more than the maximum annual compensation ($305,000), it only affects the portion of your salary deferrals that are eligible for an employer match.

 Traditional and Roth IRAs, however, are much more restrictive:

-- If you’re married filing jointly, you won’t be able to contribute to an IRA if you have a combined income higher than $203,000.
+- If you’re married and filing jointly, you can’t contribute to an IRA if you have a combined income higher than $214,000.

-So for many dentists, 401(k) or similar retirement plans will be their only tax-sheltered retirement account option.
+So, for many dentists, 401(k) or similar retirement plans are the only tax-sheltered retirement account option.

 Second, 401(k) plans have high contribution limits.
-You can contribute up to $19,000 on your own via salary deferrals, and total employer and employee contributions are capped at $56,000.
+You can contribute up to $20,500 on your own via salary deferrals, and total employer and employee contributions are capped at $61,000.
 However, the contribution limit for Traditional and Roth IRAs is much lower at $6,000 for workers under 50 years of age.
+For each plan, you may have a catch-up contribution if you’re over 50.

-Finally, the dental practice that you work for may offer an employer match.
-And if so, that’s free money that you don’t want to leave on the table.
+Finally, the dental practice that you work for may offer an employer match via employer contributions.
+Matching contributions are free money that you don’t want to leave on the table.

 Dentist retirement plans when you own your own practice

 If you’re the owner of your dental practice, then you won’t have access to an employer-sponsored 401(k) plan.
 But that’s ok.
-There are are a few self-employed retirement plans that receive similar tax treatment.
+Practice owners can take advantage of a few self-employed retirement plans that receive similar tax treatment.

 Here are three of the most common self-employed dental retirement plans: